Therapy for pregnancy and postpartum mental health in NYC

 How can therapy during pregnancy or postpartum help?

-Have a protected space that prioritizes your needs
+Have a protected space that prioritizes your mental health and wellbeing

-Validate the honest thoughts and feelings that occur
+Understand and process the honest thoughts and feelings that come up in every trimester or stage

-Manage perinatal anxiety or depression with effective coping skills
+Manage strong feelings or perinatal anxiety or depression with effective coping skills

 Exercise self-compassion when you make mistakes

-Navigate complicated relationship dynamics with your family or in-laws
+Navigate complicated relationship dynamics with your partner, family, or in-laws

 Cope with rapid physical (body and sex) and relationship (roles and intimacy) changes

-Deepen self-trust and values so you can make decisions with confidence
+Deepen self-trust and values so you can make decisions with empowerment

 Process major adjustments (and losses) to your sense of self, relationships, existing family, or work